Toy-Sparker/Project_TheEntity/README.md

  - THE ENTITY
  -- Can go invisible and noclip
  -- Is able to turn on and off nightvision
- -- Can kill things with ease
- -- Cannot be killed (can't kill itself either)
+ -- Can kill things with ease by either charging forward (primary attack) or creating an explosion from itself (secondary) -- Cannot be killed (can't kill itself either)
  -- Ability to flash their perspective to all survivors -- Can spawn monsters